sip3-metawork/Menroll/README.md

 We develop Menroll with next.js and  ORM Prisma.

-# initial seed database
+# initial setup of database
 npx prisma migrate dev --name init

 # only seeding database. (not required for intiall time)
-npx prisma seed db
+npx prisma db seed

 # for Development
 pnpm install